10- Four Chronicles

 My website is a space to share that journey—think rugged typography, midnight blue and serene waters, and imagery of highways, forests, and vinyl records spinning.

-I’m as real as the dirt under my boots.
+I aim to uplift, to empower, and to prove I’m as real as the dirt under my boots.

 So, grab a coffee, pull up a chair, and dive into my world.
-Whether you’re here for a poem that cuts deep, a story that feels like home, or a glimpse into the life of a Rogue Poet,
+Whether you’re here for a poem that cuts deep, a story that feels like home, I’m glad you’re along for the ride.

 From my life to yours,